 We found that emotional maltreatment was associated with several of the activation patterns, over and above other exposures.
 These results therefore not only call for a combined consideration of the cumulative risk approach and the dimensional model of childhood adversity, but also a further specification associated with emotional maltreatment (that could in the future be even extended to a dissociation between emotional and physical maltreatment).
 The corresponding paper has been published online on February 02, 2022.

 Schulz, C. C., von Klitzing, K., Crowley, M. J., Deserno, L., Schoett, M., Hoffmann, F., Villringer, A., Sheridan, M. A., Vrtička, P.*, White, L. O.* (2022).
 Emotional Maltreatment and Neglect Impact Neural Activation to Social Exclusion in Early and Mid-Adolescence: An Event-Related FMRI Study.
 Development and Psychopathology, 34, 573–585. *= these authors share senior authorship. https://www.doi.org/10.1017/S0954579421001681.
 OPEN ACCESS.

 3. Associations between Abuse, Neglect, and Emotional Maltreatment and Brain Structure in Adolescents

 In the same adolescent participant sample as above, we are also looking at associations between different maltreatment dimensions (abuse, neglect, emotional maltreatment) and brain structure.
-In a previous study (Puhlmann, Derome, et al.; in press), we recently explored the association between self-reported attachment and neurostructural development throughout adolescence by assessing attachment with a self-report questionnaire in a normative participant sample.
+In a previous study (Puhlmann, Derome, et al.; 2022 – see here), we recently explored the association between self-reported attachment and neurostructural development throughout adolescence by assessing attachment with a self-report questionnaire in a normative participant sample.
 Here, a specific focus will be on maltreatment and its relation to brain structure in cross-sectional analysis of early and mid adolescence.